greenfieldt/SpinnerTutorial/tutorial.md

     >   state of well-tested functionality upon which you can develop your
     >   own bespoke components.

- All right then, let's start elucidating
+So the CDK is a toolbox we can use to make whatever we want to make.
+The tool we need is the Overlay.
+This particular tool needs some css styling so you need to either 1.)
+Use Material Design or 2.)
+@import the css yourself into your src/styles.scss.

   * We are using Angular Material so we don't need to `@import '~@angular/cdk/overlay-prebuilt.css';` *

- - Overlays need an OverlayConfig that defines backdrop, panel, position strategy and scroll strategy.
+### Overlays need an OverlayConfig that defines backdrop, panel, position strategy and scroll strategy. ###

  We want our spinner to show up in the center of the page (position strategy), make the entire page a little darker (backdrop), and